A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Abstract

 \section{Abstract}

-In this paper we introduce the simplest chaos indicator derivable from Lagrangian Descriptors (LDs), defined as the difference in LD values between two neighboring trajectories.
+In this paper we introduce a chaos indicator derivable from Lagrangian descriptors (LDs), defined as the difference in LD values between two neighboring trajectories.
 This \emph{difference LD} is remarkably easy to implement and interpret, offering a direct and intuitive measure of dynamical behavior.
-We provide a heuristic argument linking its growth to the regularity or chaoticity of the underlying initial condition, considering both arclength-based and $p$-norm formulations of LDs.
-To evaluate its effectiveness, we benchmark it against more elaborate LD-based chaos indicators using two prototypical systems: the Hénon-Heiles system and the Chirikov Standard Map.
-Our results show that, despite its simplicity, the difference LD matches—and in some cases surpasses—the accuracy of more sophisticated methods, making it a robust and accessible tool for chaos detection in dynamical systems.
+We provide a heuristic argument linking its growth to the regularity or chaoticity due to the underlying initial condition, considering the arclength-based formulation of LDs.
+To evaluate its effectiveness, we benchmark it against more elaborate LD-based chaos indicators and the Smaller Aligment Index (SALI) using two prototypical systems: the H\'enon-Heiles system and the Chirikov Standard Map.
+Our results show that, despite its simplicity, the difference LD matches the accuracy of more sophisticated methods, making it a robust and accessible tool for chaos detection in dynamical systems.